🛠️

 prometheus_bind = "127.0.0.1:9153"

-If you compile the application binaries yourself, remember to enable the Cargo feature monitoring_prom while building them, for example:
+The pre-compiled binaries already include the monitoring feature.
+However, if you are compiling the application binaries yourself, remember to enable the Cargo feature monitoring_prom while building them, for example:

 cargo build --features monitoring_prom,slog_json --release